-We’re masters at printing and installing outdoor advertising hoardings for construction sites.
-Accordingly, we’ve gathered a wealth of knowledge and can answer just about most questions that people have asked along the way!
+We’re experts at printing and installing outdoor advertising hoardings for the property and construction sector. for the last 30 years we’ve gathered a wealth of knowledge to answer just about every questions that people have asked along the way!
 So to help you out, we’ve collated and answered your frequently asked questions in this advertising hoardings FAQ!

 How tall are advertising hoardings?

-The standard height for a construction site hoarding is 2.4 metres.
-However, we regularly see extended heights of perhaps 3 -5 metres to cover shop facades, provide safe pedestrian walkways or cover scaffolding.
+Heights vary according to the lie of the land, however the standard height for a construction site hoarding is 2.4 metres.
+That said we regularly see extended heights of perhaps 3 -5 metres to cover shop facades, provide safe pedestrian walkways or cover scaffolding.

-Depending on the height of a hoarding we would always recommend a site survey to ensure accurate sizes for artwork are taken and to ensure that the most appropriate materials can be specified.
+Many factors need to be considered applying hoarding graphics, from additional weights and loads to gradient shifts and whether power to support illuminated features is needed.
+A site survey will ensure everything is considered, accurate sizes for artwork are taken and to ensure that the most appropriate materials can be specified.

 Does every site need an advertising hoarding?